 Our collection of expert medical advice and information on alcohol consumption and your health

 Even in moderation, alcohol may be hard on your heart.
-A new study finds that having as little as one to three alcoholic drinks each day may increase your risk for atrial fibrillation (Afib).
-The most common abnormal heart rhythm, Afib causes symptoms including lack of energy, dizziness, shortness of breath, heart palpitations and chest pain. … Read More
+Some research suggests that having as little as one to three alcoholic drinks each day may increase your risk for atrial fibrillation (Afib).
+The most common abnormal heart rhythm, Afib causes symptoms including lack of energy, dizziness, shortness of breath, heart palpitations and chest pain.
+The findings are … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy